agnesia-lubuk/agnesia-lubuk/README.md

 Fullstack Web Developer and Photographer
 ----------------------------------------

-I'm on my way to switch career to become a Software Engineer
+I'm on my way to switch career from a civil servant to become a Software Engineer

 * 🌍  I'm based in Jakarta
 * ✉️  You can contact me at [agnesia.lubuk@gmail.com](mailto:agnesia.lubuk@gmail.com)